Pagure/pagure/doc/install.rst

 For changes to existing tables, we rely on `Alembic <http://alembic.readthedocs.org/>`_.
 It uses `revisions` to perform the upgrades, but to know which upgrades are needed and which are already done, the current revision needs to be saved in the database.
-This will allow alembic to know apply the new revision when running it.
+This will allow alembic to know and apply the new revision when running it.

 In the ``alembic.ini`` file, one of the configuration key is most important:
 ``script_location`` which is the path to the ``versions`` folder containing